How Co-op Works

 The Interdisciplinary Co-op Education program is available to undergraduate students studying the following disciplines:

-• Bachelor of Human Kinetics / Health and Exercise Sciences
+- Bachelor of Human Kinetics / Health and Exercise Science

 Interested students must